Greetings from Pflaum Publishing Group!

 To send future issues of this newsletter to an associate or to download a printable version, click on the links in the blue bar above.

-This issue of the newsletter features ideas for October 7, 2012, the 27th Sunday in Ordinary Time, through October 28, 2012, the 30th Sunday in Ordinary Time.
+This issue of the newsletter features ideas for September 23, 2012, the 25th Sunday in Ordinary Time, and September 30, 2012, the 26th Sunday in Ordinary Time.
 Future issues will support the lessons for all the Sundays in the month.

 This Month’s Features